Streampunk/beamengine/doc/redisio.md

 ### redisio.retrieveMedia(name, stream_id, start, [end], [offset], [limit], [flags], [metadataOnly])

 Search for and retrieve media elements matching a given query, with or without metadata payload.
 The search for media elements is carried out in the format with the given `name` within the stream identified by `stream_id`.
 [As described previously](#redisioretrievestreamname-stream_id), the stream identifier may be an index, media type or `default`.
-The search starts at the given inclusive numerical `start` point, continues to the optional numerical `end` point (defaults to [maximum safe integer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER)), with the type of query configured by the `flags`:
+The search starts at the given inclusive numerical `start` point, continues to the optional inclusive numerical `end` point (defaults to [maximum safe integer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER)), with the type of query configured by the `flags`:

 * `redisio.mediaFlags.DEFAULT` - `start` and `end` are media element timestamps measured in units of stream time base
 * `redisio.mediaFlags.FUZZY` - `start` point is considered to be approximate - find the closest matching value;